 - before a serious accident occurs.
 In summary I do not support this proposal, and feel it would be better suited in a Light industrial or Industrial Zone.
 Perhaps this proposal could be located somewhere closer to the town site of Northam where a degree of noise and Dust might be tolerated, and local business might benefit from the "increased activity" that this proposal will benefit them.
 Submission 3 - 2015 In response to your letter dated 12 th March 2015 your reference A597 / P1907 / OPA 1300, please find the following comments.
 To begin with I have only received this late correspondence by mail yesterday evening, which was the 17th March by which time I was unable to respond to this late "Clarification" on the said proposal.
 It would seem to me that there was little intention on behalf of either the proponent or the Shire for the recipients of this correspondence to, truly be able to successfully comprehend what the significance and purpose of the changes in the application by the proponent mean and how it should be addressed.
-I suggest that the time for comment now be extended to facilitate the

-impact and intent of this clarification

-and how it affects the initial proposal.

-My initial response is that this

-clarification confirms and if not adds to

-my opposition to this proposal as it;

-Clearly defines that the Rally

-School and track intends

-operating 11 months of the

-year.

-2. That is clear that when not in

-use as a rally school, the track

-will be operating for some

-additional 9 or 10 days and for some unlimited or unstated

-time Day or Night .
-I am

-however pleased to see that

-the intended application does

-now exclude Public holidays.

-now exclude I ablic flolidays.

-Regardless my objection to both the

-proposed land use change and Rally

-School remain unchanged.

-7 Nearby land As a long term resident of Warranine, I Noise The submitter is incorrect in The submission is noted.

-owner with am very concerned about the lack of that the proposal has been

-property consultation with the Warranine advertised to the broader Officers contacted the

-located residents about the proposed Rally community including Environmental Protection Authority

-3.6km from School on Leaver Rd.
-Our subdivision notification on the Shire's (EPA) to obtain advice in regard to

-proposal and has approximately sixty occupied website. the extent of public advertising

-a residence dwellings.
-We can clearly hear the Comments regarding noise required for this application.
-Officers

-on that generated from the use are were advised by EPA staff that as

-property our quality of our quiet rural area. not supported.
-An acoustic there are currently no guidelines for

-located 3.9 assessment has been an activity such as the Rally School,

-km from the quality of life that we currently enjoy undertaken at the site which and that the extent of advertising is

-proposal. would not be jeopardised by such a demonstrates that the at the discretion of the Local

-proposal. operation of the activity Government.

-I have discussed at length this proposal does not result in In accordance with Local Discript

-with many residents of the Warranine unacceptable noise levels.

-subdivision who can also hear the track The submitter has not Scheme No 6 copies of all

-when in use and they are also outraged at the lack of consultation by the planning committee of the Northam Shire.
+I suggest that the time for comment now be extended to facilitate the impact and intent of this clarification and how it affects the initial proposal.
+My initial response is that this clarification confirms and if not adds to my opposition to this proposal as it; 1.
+Clearly defines that the Rally School and track intends operating 11 months of the year.
+2. That is clear that when not in use as a rally school, the track will be operating for some additional 9 or 10 days and for some unlimited or unstated time Day or Night.
+I am however pleased to see that the intended application does now exclude Public holidays.
+Regardless my objection to both the proposed land use change and Rally School remain unchanged.
+7 Nearby land owner with property located 3.6km from proposal and a residence on that property located 3.9 km from the proposal.
+As a long term resident of Warranine, I am very concerned about the lack of consultation with the Warranine residents about the proposed Rally School on Leaver Rd.
+Our subdivision has approximately sixty occupied dwellings.
+We can clearly hear the track when it is in use and does affect our quality of our quiet rural area.
+Can the Shire guarantee that the quality of life that we currently enjoy would not be jeopardised by such a proposal.
+I have discussed at length this proposal with many residents of the Warranine subdivision who can also hear the track Noise The submitter is incorrect in that the proposal has been advertised to the broader community including notification on the Shire's website.
+Comments regarding noise generated from the use are not supported.
+An acoustic assessment has been undertaken at the site which demonstrates that the operation of the activity does not result in unacceptable noise levels.
+The submitter has not Officers contacted the Environmental Protection Authority (EPA) to obtain advice in regard to the extent of public advertising required for this application.
+Officers were advised by EPA staff that as there are currently no guidelines for an activity such as the Rally School, and that the extent of advertising is at the discretion of the Local Government.
+In accordance with Local Planning Scheme No 6 copies of all when in use and they are also outraged at the lack of consultation by the planning committee of the Northam Shire.